bavlayan/OSCP-preparation/README.md

 |Traverxec| - | Linux | Not Solved |
 |OpenAdmin| - | Linux | Not Solved |

-## Tryhackme Machines or Rooms Solutions
+## Tryhackme Machines or Rooms
-// To do
+* Room - Network Services | Learn about, then enumerate and exploit a variety of network services and misconfigurations. | [Link](https://tryhackme.com/room/networkservices)